-If you experience discomfort from the earpiece pressing in your ear canal, you may need a different sized sound tube.
-In this case contact your hearing care professional.
+If you experience discomfort from the dome pressing in your ear canal, you may need a different size sound tube.
+In this case, contact your hearing care professional.

 Your hearing care professional can design a telephone programme that you can switch to when using the phone.
-This programme is designed to ease listening on a phone.
-If you have a hearing instrument with a programme button, you can switch to this programme manually.
-Your hearing care professional can also enable the Auto-phone function to switch to the telephone programme automatically.
-Additionally, your hearing instrument contains a Telcoil programme for telephone use.
+This programme is designed to ease listening on the phone.
+If you have a hearing instrument with a push button, you can switch to this programme manually.
+Your hearing care professional can also enable the AutoPhone function to switch to the telephone programme automatically.